How Do Student Loans Work? This Is Your Complete Guide

 Colleges determine your financial need by taking the COA and subtracting your EFC.
 The higher the difference between those two figures, the more aid you will be eligible to receive.
 If your need is high enough, you may qualify for subsidized loans.

 It's essential to read the award letter carefully so that you can decipher exactly what is being offered to you.
 Unfortunately, many schools use different jargon and terminology.
-In fact, a 2018 study found that colleges used 136 different terms to describe a direct unsubsidized loan, and two dozen of those terms did not even use the word "loan."4 So you might see a line item like "Direct Federal Unsubsidized Lo," "Federal Unsub-Direct Stafford," or even just "Direct Unsubsidized L," followed by an amount.
+In fact, one study found that colleges used 136 different terms to describe a direct unsubsidized loan, and two dozen of those terms did not even use the word "loan."3 So you might see a line item like "Direct Federal Unsubsidized Lo," "Federal Unsub-Direct Stafford," or even just "Direct Unsubsidized L," followed by an amount.

 4. Accept the loans you want.